How to Play the Waiting Game with Kids

 Cats and Dogs finger puppets.
 Small enough to carry in your purse for the kids.

-Puppy dog note pads small enough to carry in your purse to those time when the kids must play The Waiting Room Game
+Puppy dog note pads small enough to carry in your purse to those times when the kids must play The Waiting Room Game

 Spread the love